 Acquiring a sound knowledge of the structure of the human body is possible only if medical students have access to human bodies for careful dissection and study.

-The Department of Anatomy website has further information regarding the bequest programme, and contact details for the Bequest Administrator.
+Further information regarding the bequest programme, and contact details for the Bequest Administrator

 The University of Otago Medical School receives many enquiries from overseas doctors about working in New Zealand.

 In many countries, universities may have a role in assisting with registration and workforce employment.
 However, in New Zealand, such enquiries should be directed to the Medical Council of New Zealand: